 We have established a nominating and corporate governance committee of the Board.
-Stephen A. Vogel, Arthur Wong and Yeelong Balladon serve as members of our nominating and corporate governance committee, and Stephen A. Vogel serves as chairman of the nominating and corporate governance committee.
-Craig Webster served as an independent director on the nominating and corporate governance committee until his appointment as Chief Financial Officer on April 14, 2022.
-Yeelong Balladon's appointment to the nominating and corporate governance committee became effective July 1, 2022.
-Each of Stephen A. Vogel, Arthur Wong and Yeelong Balladon is independent under the applicable NASDAQ Rules.
+Stephen Vogel and Arthur Wong serve as members of our nominating and corporate governance committee, and Stephen Vogel serves as chairman of the nominating and corporate governance committee.
+Each of Stephen Vogel and Arthur Wong is independent under the applicable NASDAQ listing standards.